How to Effectively Collect Outstanding Client Debts

 The best way to avoid billing problems is to set expectations clearly and in writing from the outset so there are no surprises for clients: develop a smoothly functioning cash flow machine from obtaining a retainer to billing on time to providing clearly understandable bills, to specifying the deadline for payment.
-What’s past is past.
-You are owed money right now, the payment is past due, and you need to do something about it.
+What’s past is past, but if you are owed money right now and the payment is past due, you need to do something about it.

 Every business needs to get paid if it hopes to survive, and yours is no exception.
 Not paying bills on time is not unique to your clients; think how many people don’t pay the Internal Revenue Service on time, or their cable bill, or their credit card.
 Only about 71 percent of respondents in one study conducted in 2015 for the National Foundation for Credit Counseling report that they pay all of their bills on time.
 Keep in mind, too, that individuals aren’t the only ones who fall a bit behind in their bill paying; corporations and other institutions don’t always pay up on time either.